ratwolfzero/Chladni_Figures/README.md

 # Chladni Figures Simulation

-This Python code simulates the nodal line patterns known as **Chladni figures** by visualizing the resonant modes of a vibrating surface.
-This is a computational approximation that captures the essential visual phenomenon without simulating particle dynamics.
+This Python code simulates the nodal line patterns of Chladni figures, recreating Ernst Chladni’s 1787 experiment by visualizing the resonant modes of a vibrating square membrane.
+It offers a computational approximation of these striking wave patterns, capturing their visual essence without modeling the complex dynamics of particle motion

 ![Chladni](Chladni_3.png)